What are nickel and nickel compounds?

 - National Institute of Occupational Safety and Health.
 Nickel Metal and Other Compounds (as Ni), NIOSH Pocket Guide to Chemical Hazards.
 Atlanta, GA: Centers for Disease Control and Prevention, 2010.
 Also available online.
 Last accessed February 15, 2019.

 - National Toxicology Program.
-Nickel Compounds and Metallic Nickel, Report on Carcinogens, Fourteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
+Nickel Compounds and Metallic Nickel, Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
 Also available online.
-Last accessed February 15, 2019.
+Last accessed December 8, 2022.